PaoloRibeca/KPop/README.md

 ##### 4.1.1.2.
 Data analysis

-In order to analyse sequences in parallel fashion and decrease waiting times, we first prepare a short `bash` script named `process_one_class`, as follows:
+In order to analyse sequences in parallel fashion and decrease waiting times, we first prepare a short `bash` script named `process_classes`, as follows:
 ```bash
 #!/usr/bin/env bash